Rekihyt/Sifu/notes.md

   - builtin sets, which are used to implement types
   - builtin hashmaps, which are used to implement records
   - hashmaps of types (tags) can trivially implement row types
-  - type checking is just a pattern match on patterns
+  - type checking is just a pattern match on tries
   - compliler treats type values as compile time and interprets them to type check. the interpreter treats them as normal sets
   - Strats are literals preceded by the `$` symbol that can perform operations